Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism: Abstract

 \section{Abstract}

-Dynamic behaviors are becoming prevalent in many tensor applications.
-In machine learning, for example, the input tensors are dynamically shaped or ragged, and data-dependent control flow is widely used in many models.
-However, the limited expressiveness of prior programming abstractions for spatial dataflow accelerators forces the dynamic behaviors to be implemented statically or lacks the visibility for performance-critical decisions.
-To address these challenges, we present the Streaming Tensor Program (STeP), a new streaming abstraction that enables dynamic tensor workloads to run efficiently on spatial dataflow accelerators.
-STeP introduces flexible routing operators, an explicit memory hierarchy, and symbolic shape semantics that expose dynamic data rates and tensor dimensions.
-These capabilities unlock new optimizations—dynamic tiling, dynamic parallelization, and configuration time-multiplexing—that adapt to dynamic behaviors while preserving dataflow efficiency.
-Using a cycle-approximate simulator on representative LLM layers with real-world traces, dynamic tiling reduces on-chip memory requirement by 2.18×, dynamic parallelization improves latency by 1.5×, and configuration time-multiplexing improves compute utilization by 2.57× over implementations available in prior abstractions.
+Dynamic behaviors are becoming prevalent in tensor applications, like machine learning, where many widely used models contain data-dependent tensor shapes and control flow.
+However, the limited expressiveness of prior programming abstractions for spatial dataflow accelerators (SDAs) forces these dynamic behaviors to be implemented statically and/or unoptimized.
+To address these challenges, we present \pluralstep~(STeP), a streaming abstraction that enables dynamic tensor workloads to run efficiently on SDAs.
+STeP introduces flexible routing operators, an explicit memory hierarchy, and symbolic-shape semantics that expose dynamic data rates and tensor dimensions.
+These capabilities unlock new optimizations, like dynamic tiling, dynamic parallelization, and configuration time-multiplexing, that adapt SDA execution to dynamic behaviors while preserving dataflow efficiency.
+Using a cycle-approximate simulator on representative LLM layers and a full model with real-world traces, STeP enables: dynamic tiling that breaks the Pareto-optimal frontier from prior work, dynamic parallelization that improves latency by ${\sim}$2.72x, and configuration time-multiplexing that increases compute utilization by ${\sim}$2.64x over prior SDA abstractions and their implementations.